Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

 I was unsuccessful at taking the NCLEX.
 How often can I re-take the test?

-I held a nursing license that has since lapsed.
+I held a nursing license that has lapsed.
 How do I reinstate it?

-Answer: Complete the Application for Reinstatement of RN or LPN License.
-If you were an RN, you must submit proof of 30 hours of continuing education along with the application form and fee.
+Answer: Log into your account in DELPROS, the online portal, and choose the option to reinstate your RN or LPN License.
+If you were an RN, you must submit proof of 30 hours of continuing education along with the application and fee.
 If you were an LPN, submit proof of 24 hours of continuing education.

 Who offers refresher courses for nurses?